juri/terminal-ansi/README.md

     - Terminal background and foreground colors
     - Size
     - Mouse pointer shapes
-- Helper for determining level of terminal color support
+- Tools for determining terminal color support and user wishes based on the output device and the environment
 - Parse color strings (`RGB`, `RRGGBB`, `RGBA`, `RRGGBBAA`, with or without leading `#`)
 - Convert color to and from HSL
 - Cursor movements, alternative buffer, erasing contents